What is an FAA COA and Who Needs It?

 This removes the inconvenience and extra work and time needed to fly under these conditions under a Part 107 certification, thus giving organizations more flexibility in the services that they can offer.

 One of the best things about getting an FAA COA is that it allows organizations to self-certify their drone pilots rather than having to require each of them to go through the Part 107 certification process.
-This can save an organization a lot of time in certifying their pilots as well as the $160 testing fee to take the Part 107 knowledge test.

 However, the FAA doesn’t just grant the privilege of self-certification to any organization.
 An organization applying for self-certification will need to provide a detailed training program and certification process for their remote pilots that will ensure that all their pilots will satisfy a specific level of proficiency.